bokchan/iac-task/webapp/README.md

 # Pipeline Orchestration Service - Web Application

-A FastAPI-based REST API service for submitting and tracking Snakemake pipeline jobs with background task processing and thread-safe storage.
+A FastAPI-based REST API service for submitting and tracking pipeline jobs with background task processing and thread-safe storage.

 > **Documentation**: See [PROJECT.md](../PROJECT.md) for detailed architecture and technical specifications.